codyshepherd/dm-tools/readme.md

 * The easiest way to use each tool is to cd into its directory before calling

 ## live-game
-A tool for live tracking of a play session.
+A tool for tracking of a play session.
+Not currently live.

-Note: This tool is 'working,' but is a work in progress.

 * Define characters in a yaml file (formatted like `yamls/pcs.yaml`)
 * Use `live-game.py` to print these definitions in a more readable format